nsauzede/jscope/README.md

 # jscope
-JACK, SDL and FFT experiments for kinds of audio scope like tools
+JACK, SDL2 and FFT experiments for kinds of audio scope like tools

 Requirements :
-apt install libsdl1.2-dev libjack-jackd2-dev libfftw3-dev
+apt install libsdl2-dev libjack-jackd2-dev libfftw3-dev

+# Ideas
+create jpitch, that would display detected pitch ? (maybe with inspiration from Tartini ?)